Photograph of Dusky Dolphins

 Waitomo Caves Caves adorned with thousands of glowing gnat larvae, viewable on underground boat trips.

-Since Sperm Whales are present year round off Kaikoura the best time to visit in search of other cetaceans and birds is during the southern spring between late October and mid-December.
+Since Sperm Whales are present year round off Kaikoura the best time to visit in search of other cetaceans and birds is during the southern spring between late October and mid-December, although the warmest months are December to February (late November is the start of the 'high' tourist season).
+The average temperature in Kaikoura at this time ranges from 10°C to 20°C (50°F to 70°F) but it is always cooler at sea so warm waterproof clothing is recommended for boat trips.
 The peak time for wild flowers is usually the second half of January.

-Hand Guide to the Birds of New Zealand by H Robertson and B Heather.
-OUP, 2001.
+The Hand Guide to the Birds of New Zealand by H Robertson and B Heather.
+Penguin, 2015 (Second Edition).

 Birds of New Zealand: Locality Guide by S Chambers.
-Arun Books, 2009 (Third Edition).
+Arun Books, 2014 (Fourth Edition).

 Many trip reports, some for New Zealand, are posted on the websites listed here.
 On some of these websites some reports are independent and some are posted by tour companies who organize tours to New Zealand.
 These tour companies and others also post their own reports on their websites, which are listed under 'Some Organized Tours to New Zealand' below.